A Power Tool Wall – The Ultimate Power Tool Storage Idea

 The idea of a power tool wall is not a new one.
 People have been making them from wood, metal, pegs, you name it.
 But until now, no one has used foam – not Shadow Foam anyway!

-After the success of our video on YouTube, we’ve had plenty of customers putting their own spin on our creation.
+After the success of our video on YouTube, we’ve had plenty of customers looking for power tool storage ideas who have taken inspiration from us and put their own spin on our creation.
 We love seeing people use Shadow Foam in all kinds of ways, and these tool walls are some of the best we’ve seen!

 Our first tool wall creator, @jonnybck, went with his Makita power tools as well but opted for a striking blue design.
 The thick wood border really framed the whole piece nicely.
 As a result, the wall is definitely taking on the dual role of being practical and a visual display.